 Ask your boss about a home office budget

 The best way to pay for your home office is to not pay for it.
 Get your employer to front the bill.
 (Or if you’re self-employed, get Uncle Sam to help by deducting it from your taxes — just be sure to check with your CPA.)

-As companies are pushing their employees to work from home more frequently (or indefinitely), many of them are creating funds to help staff offset the costs.
-Employers are, after all, saving a boatload of money by not heating/cooling the office, cutting complimentary snacks/coffee, and, in some cases, getting rid of the office altogether.
+As companies push their employees to work from home more frequently (or indefinitely), many create funds to help staff offset costs.
+After all, employers save a boatload of money by not heating/cooling the office, cutting complimentary snacks/coffee, and, in some cases, getting rid of the office altogether.